vampics/baseTemp/README.md

 `baseVars.mediaquerys` | Get all Mediaquerys from CSS as Array `baseVars.grid` | Get the columns of the grid

+Some functions for nasty effects.
+The libarys included in the main functions.js.
+You dont need to import it.

 Functions | What it does
 --- | ---
 `baseClass.scrollTo(<string>)` | Scroll to a postion (as string) `$(object).imagesLoaded( () => {})` | Triggers when all images are loaded (include images come from ajax) ([ImagesLoaded Plugin](https://imagesloaded.desandro.com/))
 `$(object).bind('inview', (event, visible, topOrBottomOrBoth) => {})` | Triggers when the binded object scrolls into the visible viewport) ([InView Plugin](https://github.com/zuk/jquery.inview/))

+We´ve add some own events to prevent a bunch of duplicate code.

 Events | Trigger
 --- | ---